Neurology · Peripheral Neuropathy

 6

-Initial management for mild to moderate cases includes wrist splinting in a neutral position, particularly at night.
+First-line management for mild to moderate cases includes nocturnal wrist splinting and ergonomic modification.

 Confidence: